soft pumpkin sourdough rolls (pumpkin shaped or not)

 3. Bulk Ferment (First Rise): Form dough into a smooth ball, place in a bowl, and cover.
 Allow to rise at room temperature until it has doubled in volume.

-6. Bake & Remove Strings: Bake on the center rack for 12 minutes or until the rolls are lightly golden on the edges.
+5. Bake (and remove strings): Bake on the center rack for 12 minutes or until the rolls are lightly golden on the edges and the centers register 190°F on an instant-read thermometer.
+(Pull-apart rolls will take longer since they are touching.)
 Cool on the tray or on a cooling rack.
 Strings can be removed as soon as the rolls are cool enough to handle.
 To remove strings encased in the bread: first cut the knots completely off the tops of the rolls (use a toothpick to help you get your scissors under the strings, if necessary).
 Then flip the rolls over and carefully pull the strings through the bottoms to prevent tearing/snagging the sides of the rolls.
-Serve warm.
+Serve rolls warm after cooling for 20-30 minutes.

 Notes